openshift-kni/cnf-features-deploy/feature-configs/cn-ran-overlays/README.md

 - SR-IOV operator and associated profiles

 ## Deployment

+1. Make sure your nodes are labeled as required and MCP is created.
+If your cluster is brand new, this can be done by cnf-features-deploy/hack/setup-test-cluster.sh
-The deployment is done using the usual project tools:
+2. Deploy using the usual project tools:

   `FEATURES_ENVIRONMENT=cn-ran-overlays FEATURES=all-in-one make feature-deploy`
+3. Wait for the iterations to complete